Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-aad-b2c/README.md

-# Templates for FHIR service integration with Azure Active Directory B2C
+# ARM templates for FHIR service integration with Azure Active Directory B2C

 You can use the FHIR® service in Azure Health Data Services with Azure Active Directory B2C (Azure AD B2C).
 This capability gives healthcare organizations a secure and convenient way to grant access to the FHIR service with fine-grained access control for different users or groups, without creating or commingling user accounts in their organization’s Microsoft Entra ID tenant.